 Anatolia Energy also has a significant tenement holding in the Sefaatli (35 km away) and West Sorgun areas.

 The Rosatom agreement for Akkuyu also provides for setting up a fuel fabrication plant in Turkey.

 The Ministry of Energy and Natural Resources (ETKB) is responsible for meeting energy needs.

 The Atomic Energy Commission (AEC) oversees all nuclear activities, submits budgets to the prime minister, and sets TAEK’s programs.
 An Advisory Council assists the AEC on matters referred to it.
 An Advisory Committee on Nuclear Safety is involved with licensing and gives advice to TAEK, which decides on them.

 The Turkish Atomic Energy Agency (TAEK) was set up under the 2007 law to set the criteria for building and operating nuclear plants.
+It incorporates the regulator.

 The Turkish Electricity Trade & Contract Corporation (TETAS) buys the power for distribution.

 A small Triga research reactor has operated at the Istanbul Technical University since 1979.
 It is regulated by the Turkish Atomic Energy Authority.

 Turkey has had a safeguards agreement in force with the IAEA since 1981 and the Additional Protocol to its safeguards agreement has been in force since 2001.